rotki/rotki/docs/api.rst

               },
               "eip155:1/erc20:0xcC4eF9EEAF656aC1a2Ab886743E98e97E090ed38": {
                   "name": "DigitalDevelopersFund",
-                  "symbol": "DDF"
+                  "symbol": "DDF",
+                  "chain": "ethereum"
               }
           },
           "message": ""
       }

-   :resjson object result: A mapping of identifiers to names and symbols.
+   :resjson object result: A mapping of identifiers to their name, symbol & chain(if available).
+   :resjson string name: Name of the asset.
+   :resjson string symbol: Symbol of the asset.
+   :resjson string chain: This value might not be included in all the results.
+Full name of the EVM chain where the asset is located if the asset is an EVM token.
    :statuscode 200: Assets successfully queried.
    :statuscode 400: One of the identifiers is not valid.
 Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error.